 Jacobs also noted that a lot of injuries occur when homeowners fall off of ladders while hanging holiday lights.
 The Electrical Connection offers skilled contractors who can safely install and take down holiday lights.

 NFPA found that electrical distribution or lighting equipment was involved in 57 percent of the home fires involving electrical failure or malfunction.
 Fires involving heating, ventilation and air conditioning equipment accounted for 19% of fires, nine percent involved kitchen and cooking equipment, and seven percent involved personal and household equipment.

-“Our NECA contractors are frequently called to make electrical repairs to faulty installations that were perform by someone who didn’t have the skills to do the work,” noted Doug Martin, CEO, St. Louis Chapter NECA.
+“Our NECA contractors are frequently called to make electrical repairs to faulty installations that were perform by someone who didn’t have the skills to do the work,” noted Kyle McKenna, executive vice president, St. Louis Chapter NECA.
 “We emphasize building to National Electrical Code standards to avoid wiring hazards hidden behind walls of homes and businesses.”